Positively-Cynical/Homebrew-Storage/README.md

 **Alteia**
 - Races
-- Dark Knight & Seer class
+- Dark Knight, Seer, & Priest class
 - Spells for Priest, Spellblade and more
 - Feats
 - Backgrounds